 Sadly, no. While it’s usually straightforward to give an SME an estimate of their claim size and type, its calculation can be complicated by accountancy factors like group relief, carried forward losses, and other forms of relief.
 That’s why we’d generally recommend leaving the tax computation (and submission of the claim) to the client’s accountant, who will be privy to the client’s full financial situation.

-For a detailed explanation of the tax computation, take a look at HMRC’s guidance – CIRD90500
+For a detailed explanation of the tax computation, take a look at HMRC’s guidance – CIRD90500.

 Step 7 – If needed, handle an HMRC enquiry

 Usually, submitting the claim is the last step.
 Your client will receive their tax benefit and you’ll hear no more about it.
-Occasionally, however, your claim will generate an enquiry from HMRC.
+Sometimes, however, your claim will generate an enquiry from HMRC.
 The first you’ll hear of this will be a letter to the client from HMRC, asking for more information about the claim.

 How does HMRC select R&D claims for an enquiry